acorg/phylo-color/README.md

 Lines are treated as comments if `#` is the first non-blank character on the line.
 Empty and whitespace-only lines are ignored.
-Otherwise, lines must give a taxon name (or regular expression) followed by a color.
+Otherwise, lines must give a taxon name (or regular expression) followed by a color (as described for the `taxonColor` option above).

 ### Coloring precedence